Never Miss a Beat - Get Updates Direct to Your Inbox

-Do you want to buy a business that is growing or a business that is failing?
-Unless you are one of those rare entrepreneurs whose acquisition strategy revolves around acquiring and turning around distressed assets, most buyers want websites that are growing.
+Do you want to buy an online business that is growing or a business that is failing?
+Unless you are one of those rare entrepreneurs whose acquisition strategy revolves around acquiring and turning around distressed assets, most buyers want online businesses that are growing.

 Of course, it’s not always easy to know if a business is going to grow in the future, so we develop techniques and tools to help us make predictions.
-While some buyers are entirely comfortable breaking out advanced analytics and computations to aid their predictions, most buyers rely more on “gut feeling” than a real analysis.
+While some buyers are entirely comfortable breaking out advanced analytics and computations to aid their predictions, most buyers mistakenly rely on “gut feeling” and a glance at simple monthly trends.

-But it doesn’t have to be this way.
-One of the most common (and easiest) techniques you can employ is a simple financial trend analysis.
-You probably already do this instinctively: you look at the month by month sales of a business and decide if the website is growing or failing.
+One of the most common (and easiest) techniques you can employ is a simple monthly trend analysis.
+You probably already do this instinctively: you look at the month by month revenue and earnings of a business and decide if the website is growing or in decline.

 A year-over-year trend compares a website’s performance over similar time periods.
 In other words, instead of comparing how well February performed compared to January, you would compare February of this year against February of last year.